section-engineering-education/engineering-education/articles/getting-started-with-docker/index.md

 ### Writing Your First Dockerfile

-A DockerFile is a text file that contains instructions on how to build a docker image.
-A DockerFile is a text file that contains instructions on how to build a docker image.
-To build a Docker image, you need to create a Dockerfile.
+A Dockerfile is a text file that contains instructions on how to build a docker image.
 Below are some Dockerfile instructions that you should know:

 - FROM — set the base image
 - RUN — execute a command in the container